What Should You Know about Cluster Headaches?

-Cluster headache is far less common than migraine headache or tension headache.
-Cluster headaches begin far more dramatically, however, and remain quite unique in their course over time.
+Cluster headaches begin far more dramatically, and remain quite unique in their course over time.

-In contrast to people with migraine headache, perhaps 5-8 times as many men as women have cluster headache.
-Most people get their first cluster headache at age 25 years, although they may experience their first attacks in their teens to early 50s.
+More women than men suffer from migraines, and more men than women suffer from cluster headaches.
+Most people get their first cluster headache at the age of 25 years, although they may experience their first attacks any time from their teens to their early 50s.